leyarotheconquerer/SolRFrontEnd/README.md

 Additionally, remember to run the refresh script (refresh.bat for Windows or refresh.sh for Linux) in the main directory.

-For much more helpful information on the solr-faceted-search package, see the original package information [SolR Faceted Search](https://github.com/HuygensING/solr-faceted-search-react).
+For much more helpful information on the solr-faceted-search package, see the original package information [Solr Faceted Search](https://github.com/HuygensING/solr-faceted-search-react).

 If one wants to see one's changes before deployment, one can run a simple web server.
 Although any web server may be chosen, one can use [http-server](https://www.npmjs.com/package/http-server), which can be installed using the following command from a terminal (be sure to have root or admin permissions):